V2 Institute for the Unstable Media

 V2_, Lab for the Unstable Media, founded in 1981, is an interdisciplinary center for art and media technology in Rotterdam, the Netherlands.

-V2- presents, produces, archives and publishes about art made with new technologies and encourages the debate on these issues.
-It offers a platform where artists, scientists, developers of software and hardware, researchers and theorists from various disciplines can share their findings.
+V2- presents, produces, archives, and publishes art created with new technologies, fostering debate on these issues.
+It provides a platform where artists, scientists, software and hardware developers, researchers, and theorists from various disciplines can share their findings and insights.

-It was the main organizer of the Dutch Electronic Art Festival, which grew out of the Manifestations for the Unstable Media that V2_ organized since 1987.
+It was the main organizer of the Dutch Electronic Art Festival, which evolved from the Manifestations for the Unstable Media that V2_ had been organizing since 1987.